Sensors and Instrumentation

 Pedro Martín Mateos

-Pedro Martín-Mateos was appointed assistant professor in the Department of Electronic Technology at UC3M in 2015.
+Pedro Martín-Mateos was appointed associate professor in the Department of Electronic Technology at UC3M in 2015.
 His research interests focus on the development of new laser-based spectroscopic techniques for analytical chemistry, environmental monitoring and biomedical research.
 Currently, he is working to extend the field of application of dispersion and comb-based spectroscopy, on the development of new THz spectrometers, on the performance enhancement of laser heterodyne radiometers for atmospheric sounding and on high resolution hyperspectral imaging.

 Marta Ruiz-Llata is a Professor in the Department of Electronic Technology at the University Carlos III of Madrid (UC3M, Spain) since 2010, where she also received the degree of “Ingeniera Industrial” in 1998 and the PhD degree in Electrical, Electronics and Automation Engineering in 2005.
 During her PhD she spent 7 months as visiting student with the Photonic Systems Laboratory at MIT, where she learned about holographic optical interconnections and optoelectronic neural network co-processors.
 In September 2019 she joined the Precision Laser Diagnostics group at CU Boulder for one year during her sabbatical leave from UC3M, where she learned about dual-comb spectrometers and their application to make measurements in combustion and atmospheric processes.